firecat53/keepmenu/README.rst

   + Available in `Archlinux AUR`_.

-- If you start keepmenu for the first time without a config file, it will prompt you for database and keyfile locations and save them.
+- If you start keepmenu for the first time without a config file, it will prompt you for database and keyfile locations and save them in a default config file.

 - Copy config.ini.example to ~/.config/keepmenu/config.ini, or use it as a reference for additional options.

   + Add your database(s) and keyfile(s)
-  + Add `gpg_key` if you want the database passphrase cached
+  + Adjust `pw_cache_period_hrs` if desired.
+Default is 6 hours.
   + Set the dmenu_command to `rofi` if you are using that instead

 - If using Rofi, you can try some of the command line options in config.ini or